hindu-comm/weblogs/manasataramgini/2004/06/2004-06-02_the-death-of-hambirrao.md

 the Mogol army.
 Then he forded the Narmada and invaded Gujarat, attacking Mogol outposts at Ahmadabad, Burhanpur, Berar and Mahur.
 They beat the Mogol army and returned to Maharashtra after outflanking them with a rapid charge.
-Then he moved on to conquer the fort of Kelanja.
+Then he moved onto conquer the fort of Kelanja.
 After these deeds in battle, Shivaji conferred on him the title of c-‘n-c in the grand review of troops (vacant due to the death of the earlier c-‘n-c Prataprao in the battle against Bahlol Khan).
 Hambirrao